streamr-dev/core-frontend/app/README.md

 ### Git Branches

-Development Branch -> Local environment (bleeding edge)

 Master Branch (untagged) -> Production ready code

 Master Branch (tagged releases) -> Production code - https://streamr.network/core

-### Deploying to Staging

-Merging a PR to `development` will trigger a release to staging.

 ### Deploying to Production

 Follow these steps to push a new production release:

-First check that there are no open tickets for critical/major bugs discovered on the development branch recently that should not be pushed to production.

-To make life easier, nobody should push to the `development` branch while you're deploying, so let the team know you're deploying before you start.

 ```
 git checkout master
-git merge origin/development
 npm version patch
 git add package.json package-lock.json
 git commit -m "Upgrade to 2.1.15"